bcgov/data-publication/pages/map_downstream_data_flow.md

 Production on Thursday: start time is 2-3 AM (can take up to 3 hours to run).

+The schedules can be enabled and disabled.
+A schedule may be disabled when there is a change freeze.
 If unsure of whether something has been run, status in Jenkins can be checked as that is the mechanism for running the script.

-The script takes what is in MPCM Production/PROD stage and translates the content into Style Layer Descriptors (SLDs).
-Sometimes this translation is straight forward and needs no intervention but there are cases where the translation is suboptimal and manual intervention is required to correct/enable a layer in Geoserver.
+The script takes what is in MPCM Production/PROD stage and translates the content into WMS layers.
+Associated layers styles are stored in a file with an extension .sld.
+This translations is not perfect as the complex lyr stles are not aways translated with the amount of detail that would be seen in the lyr files.
+In some cases we can namually build a SLD and override the SLD with the custom style at run time.

 **ArcGIS Online “mini-maxl” Services**

-When Production Geoserver is confirmed to be viable, the mini-maxl script is run for Delivery, Test, and Production.
-This is currently run on demand but we intend to automate that in the future.
+When the respective Geoserver builds are run and complete without errors, the mini-maxl script can run to build the assocated mini-maxl map services.
+This is currently run on demand but can be automated.

 Only publicly accessible layers are added to the schema based services.